hugoduncan/codox-md/README.md

 : Content replaced with either "macro", "fn", or "var", depending on the type of var.

+### CSS

+To allow you to provide CSS customisation without having to replace the whole of `codox`' built in CSS, `codox-md` adds a css stylesheet to the templates, which is taken from the classpath using a `codox/css/codox-md.css` path.

 ## License

 Copyright (C) 2012, 2013 Hugo Duncan